Newport Beach Sexual Abuse Lawyer

 If you or someone close is a sexual abuse victim, contact Libra Law Firm at (888) 565-3214.
 We’re ready to assist you in obtaining justice and receiving due compensation for the traumatic experience you’ve suffered.

-Advocating for Sexual Abuse Survivors in Orange County
+Advocating for Sexual Abuse Survivors in Newport Beach

 Sexual abuse is a prevalent issue that can impact individuals regardless of their age, gender, or socio-economic background.
 The Rape, Abuse & Incest National Network (RAINN) has reported this year that on average, a US resident is subjected to sexual assault every 68 seconds.
 A child falls victim every nine minutes.